Why Do Working Women On TV Always Do This Before Bed?

 Advertisement

 Is this really a thing that mothers do?
-I can’t ever remember my mom getting home from her dental practice and changing into jeans, but maybe I’m just projecting.
-Is this one of those secret things they don’t tell you about until you’re in the Mom Club?
+I can’t ever remember my mum getting home from her dental practice and changing into jeans, but maybe I’m just projecting.
+Is this one of those secret things they don’t tell you about until you’re in the Mum Club?
 That's terrifying!

 According to this truly comical Wall Street Journal article, women’s workplace attire has undergone a major shift.
 Gone are the days where we have to dress like men to succeed.
 Instead, we can embrace convenient archetypes like "The Young Turk," "The Re-Inventor," "The Literary Lioness," and "The Too-Busy Worker Bee."